MatrixAI/Polykey-Docs/Vaults.md

 * `currVaultName`: Current name of vault
 * `newVaultName`: New name of vault

 Renames an existing vault.
 Returns a boolean describing the success of the operation.

-Throws 'ErrorVaultUndefined' exception if name of current vault does not exist, and `ErrorVaultDefined` if the new vault name already exists.
+* Throws `ErrorVaultUndefined` exception if name of current vault does not exist
+* Throws `ErrorVaultDefined` if the new vault name already exists.

 Updates references to vault keys and writes new encrypted vault metadata to disk.

 ---